jnse/the_Foundation/README.md

-# the_Foundation Documentation
+# the_Foundation: a C11 library

-Simplicity of C11, power of object-orientation!
+Simplicity of C11 combined with the power of object-orientation!
 API usability is priority #1.

 ## Introduction

-C++ is an awesome language, but it is also extremely complex and each of its modern updates adds even more complexity.
+C++ is an awesome language.
+It is also extremely complex and each of its modern updates adds even more complexity.
 It attempts to be low-level while supporting high-level programming styles; this conflict prevents it from being truly high-level while compromising the benefits of low-level C. The complexity also makes compiling C++ programs much slower than C.

-**the\_Foundation** is a C library and a coding convention for object-oriented programming that has been designed from the point of view of someone who appreciates the user-friendliness of Qt and the philosophy behind C++ STL.
+**the\_Foundation** is a C11 library (and a coding convention) for object-oriented programming that has been designed from the point of view of someone who appreciates the user-friendliness of Qt and the philosophy behind C++ STL.
 The preprocessor is used heavily to provide flexibility and convenience for the programmer.

 ### Wait, what about GLib?

-GLib is a solid library, and serves an important function in GTK.
+GLib is a solid library that serves an important function in GTK.
+It also has its own coding style and naming conventions that come with a set of assumptions how things are expected to work.
+However, the\_Foundation aims to be more light-weight and bolder in its conventions to achieve specific design goals.

 ## Conventions

-c_Plus is built on many conventions.

 ### General

 - Global symbols like type names and macros use the `i` prefix (e.g., `iMin`).

 - Method names and variables use camelCase.

-- Type names and classes start with a capital letter.
+- Type names and classes start with a capital letter (following the `i` prefix).

 - Preprocessor macros and constants use naming similar to classes (e.g., `iDeclareType`).
+They begin with a verb.

 - The general base class `iObject` implements reference counting.
-The class of the object determines how the object is deinitialized.
+The class of an object determines how the object is deinitialized.

 - In functions where an object is passed as an argument, the reference count must be incremented if the function holds a pointer to the object.
 Otherwise, the reference count should not be modified.

 ### Types and classes

-All class members use the class name as a suffix, e.g., `length_String`.
+All class members use the class name as a _suffix_, e.g., `length_String`.
 This improves readability and associates the first argument (the `d` object, equivalent to `this` in C++) with the type of the class.